 Breuer recognizes that her career trajectory was a direct result of a culture that not only values trust and growth, but also embraces the important role of the mentor—after all, it was the encouragement from those around her that pushed Breuer to strive for a leadership position.

 Brooke Forstner’s career has been similarly blessed with many mentors along the way.
 “From my first day on the job to my current position as tax partner I’ve been guided and coached by numerous mentors,” Forstner said, “I appreciate our culture promotes trusting and caring for one another.”

 There’s that word trust again.

 Family, faith, friends … community is more than a location on a map.
 Collectively, it’s how we define who we are.
 Community is our identity.
 It’s where our loyalties ultimately lie.
 Vibrant corporate culture like you find at Eide Bailly cannot endure without a strong and visible commitment to that which makes us human.

 Eide Bailly recognizes its place within the community and encourages staff to seek out opportunities to give back and express their (non-accounting) passions.
-The firm gives back to its local communities by supporting existing programming, developing new initiatives, providing direction for youth and offering support in times of need.
+The firm gives back to its local communities by supporting existing programs, developing new initiatives, providing direction for youth and offering support in times of need.
 As a result, Eide Bailly professionals across the country can be found turning their passions into great achievements for the betterment of their surrounding communities.

 Without culture, Eide Bailly would not be a Top 25 CPA firm in the nation.
 Without culture, the firm’s nearly 60,000 clients would look elsewhere for their accounting and business consulting needs.
 Culture has been the unshakable foundation underpinning 100 years of growth and innovation.
 Without it, Eide Bailly would be just a name, instead of the symbol for ‘business done right’ that it is today.